flant/addon-operator/LIFECYCLE.md

 Task queues are simple FIFO queues.
 The Addon-operator processes an event, creates a task and adds it to the particular named queue.
 Each named queue has a queue handler which runs the first task and proceeds to the next.

 Each task is processed until successful completion.
-In case of an error, the task is returned to the start of the queue and executed after a 5 seconds delay.
+In case of an error, the task is returned to the start of the queue and executed with an exponentially growing delay (from 5s to 30s).
 When executing tasks for the `kubernetes` and `schedule` events, the queue handler ignores execution errors if the `allowFailure: true` flag is specified in the binding configuration.

 ## Queue monitoring